 Brian’s Review – The 6″ Portable Mylar Bag Sealer By KF-Constant Heat

 Overall, I’m giving the 6″ Constant Heat Portable Hand Sealer five stars.
-I have to base that on the fact it hasn’t failed me and I have zero regrets making the investment.
+I have to base that on the fact it hasn’t failed me and I have zero regrets about making the investment.

 It Didn’t Die – Obviously, it has lasted for me.